OpenRefine/OpenRefine/README.md

 Running
 ==========
-To run run "refine" file in the project root.
+To run run refine file in the project root.